Organic Coconut sugar is a premium natural sweetener devoid of added chemicals/additives. It is unbleached and contains no preservatives.

 Diabetes – Substituting low-GI carbohydrates (like thick-cut oats, pasta, and legumes) for high-GI carbohydrates (like processed cereals, white bread, and potatoes) can help lower blood glucose levels in people with diabetes.
 This is why the GI has been an integral part of medical nutrition therapy for diabetes in Australia, New Zealand, Canada, and Europe for many years.

 A low-GI diet may also help prevent diabetes from ever developing in the first place.
-Harvard University researchers who tracked the eating habits of over 100,000 men and women found that people whose diets are low in fiber and high in refined and high-GI carbohydrates are more than twice as likely to develop type 2 diabetes, as are people who eat a fiber-rich diet with a low glycemic load.
+Harvard University researchers who tracked the eating habits of over 100,000 men and women found that people whose diets are low in fibre and high in refined and high-GI carbohydrates are more than twice as likely to develop type 2 diabetes, as are people who eat a fibre-rich diet with a low glycemic load.

 Cancer – Insulin is a cellular growth factor.
 Many studies have shown an association between high insulin levels and a variety of cancers including breast, colorectal, prostate, and pancreas.
 Other studies have shown links between diets high in sugar, refined carbohydrates, glycemic load, and cancer.
 This suggests that lifestyle changes like maintaining a healthy body weight, exercising, and eating a healthy low-GI diet may help protect against cancer at least partly by lowering insulin levels.

 Cardiovascular disease – As with type 2 diabetes, researchers have found that a diet high in refined and high-GI carbohydrates may substantially raise the risk for heart disease.
 These foods increase blood insulin levels, which in turn contribute to a higher blood pressure, higher levels of blood fats (triglycerides), lower levels of HDL (good) cholesterol, and an increased tendency for dangerous clots to form and linger in the blood.